CadenzaProject/cadenzaproject.github.io/docs/clip1/take_part/clip1_FAQs.md

 You should be able to find the information on the [Rules](rules) page.

-### I want to enter the challenge without using the demixing/remixing approach

-This is fine and we welcome alternative approaches.
-Please make sure that your method is clear in your technical report.

 ### How do I actually enter?

 See the [Submission](submission) page.
 Please make sure you have signed up to our [Google group](https://groups.google.com/g/cadenza-challenge), as this will ensure you get updates about the challenge.